tommy11jo/program-comics/README.md

 # program-comics

-A [website](https://programcomics.com) for visual explanations of programming concepts.
+[Program Comics](https://programcomics.com) is a website for visual explanations of programming concepts.

 ![dijkstra-steps](/react-src/public/dijkstra-steps.png)